 4. Writ of Possession

 A writ of possession is the tenant's final notice to leave the rented premises.
 Basically, it's a notice to vacate.
-A writ of possession gives the tenant an opportunity to remove their belongings before forcible entry and eviction by the sheriff or constable.
+A writ of possession gives the tenant an opportunity to remove their belongings before forced entry and eviction by the sheriff or constable.

 Bottom Line: Eviction Rules & Process in Texas